 The heart-shaped book logo used occasionally on this blog is a public domain image courtesy of George Hodan.

-I review children’s and young adult literature on this blog.
-I particularly welcome school stories, and literature from under-represented voices.
+I review children’s and young adult literature.
 Although I am grateful to receive them, I do not guarantee a review for unsolicited items.

 All reviewed items are tagged accordingly as to their source and regardless of how the book is sourced, I give my true and honest opinion.
 Following review, books are either retained or donated to a variety of sources including local playgroups, libraries, and charity shops.